GeographicaGS/GeoLibs-glutemulo/Readme.md

 ### Using producer to upload data to kafka

-Se python examples bellow.
+See python examples bellow.
 You must produce a dict with column_mame:value

 ### Using the ingestor consumer
 Use `gluto` docker and fill enviroment vars.